elastisys/ck8s-cluster/WIP-CHANGELOG.md

 - EIP for control plane on Exoscale
 - Exoscale: support HA control plane
 - End-user roles for Kibana are now created automatically during deployment.
+- CRDs, with the exemption of project calico, are now vendored in the /crds folder and deployed using ansible during the k8s apply step.

 ### Fixed